 • Data Source

 Tableau image (PNG) and PDF exports are also supported, with one extra step.
 Since an image or PDF has no data to query on its own, you turn on Also fetch data on the Tableau task first.
-See Conditions on images and PDFs below.
+See Conditions on Tableau images and PDFs below.

 Attachments that aren't data files, such as Word (DOCX) or Google Slides (PPTX) exports, don't support conditions and are always sent.

-Where to find it
+Where to find conditional attachments

 The Conditional attachments section in the Email task's Advanced Options, listing each attached file with its own toggle